Great Lines Heritage Park: The Lower Lines

-Later, the tunnels were damaged when a fire broke out soon after their closure.
-Access to them has proved difficult due to the poor air quality within the complex.
-Due to the creation of the park they were sealed to protect the tunnels from further damage.

-In December 2008, the government announced a further £2m of investment from its "Parklands" fund, to be invested in pathways, lighting, entrances and a pedestrian bridge connecting the Great Lines to Fort Amherst.
-Then MidKent College, who built a new campus on part of the Lower Lines, gave £7million to the Heritage Park to improve the Lower Lines.

-The Lower Lines Park is 5.5 hectares of the open land linked to the Lines fortifications.
-It has been re-developed with new signs, paths, planting areas, children play area and wildlife trail.

-In January 2010 the park was opened to the public.
-On 2 June 2010, it was officially opened to the public by Admiral Sir Ian Garnett with the Mayor of Medway, Cllr David Brake, project director for the construction of MidKent College's Medway Campus and the Lower Lines Park, Jane Jones, and Chairman of the Park's Charitable Trust, John Spence.
-The ceremony was also attended by local sea cadets who performed a guard of honour.

-The Lower Lines Trust are the managers of the Park maintenance and development.
-The 'Friends of the Admiral’s Garden' is a voluntary group who look after the Lower Lines Park.
-Lower Lines Park is accessible at all times.
+The Lower Lines were built in 1804 as an extension of the 1755 Chatham Lines.
+They are deep brick-lined ditches and are a scheduled monument.

+In 1808, a road was closed for their construction.
+Later, they were used by Royal Engineers for training.

+During WWII, tunnels beneath became HQ for the Commander-in-Chief, The Nore and HMS Wildfire.

+Remains of wartime AA guns and anti-tank defences survive and are listed.

+From 1964 to 1983, the tunnels were reused by the Royal Naval Reserve.
+Later damaged by fire, the tunnels were sealed.

+In 2008, £2m was invested to create Lower Lines Park.
+MidKent College added £7m.
+Opened in January 2010 and officially launched in June 2010, the 5.5-hectare park includes trails, play areas, and historic signage.

+The park is maintained by the Lower Lines Trust and supported by volunteers.

 Heritage Park

-In 2008, funding of £2 million was awarded by the Government’s Parklands Thames Gateway Fund (via Margaret Beckett, Minister for the Thames Gateway) to develop the area into a Park.
+In 2008, funding of £2 million was awarded by the Government's Parklands Thames Gateway Fund (via Margaret Beckett, Minister for the Thames Gateway) to develop the area into a Park.
 A further £74,000 from EU funding (via HMS2 'Heritage and maritime memories in the 2 seas region' project), for lighting of the Chatham Naval Memorial on the Field of Fire, Fort Amherst and signage across the Park was also received.

 The park team carried out a large residents and land owners consultation exercise, to find priorities and to unite the area as The Great Lines Heritage Park.
 The feedback exercise was ended in March 2011.
 With the main priorities of the park being 'Make the park accessible and feel safe' and Restore the Fort (Amherst) and to create an attractive space with strong pedestrian links promoting sustainable movement of people across Medway.
-The Park, alongside Chatham Historic Dockyard and Upnor Castle was to play a major part in Chatham’s bid for World Heritage Status.
+The Park, alongside Chatham Historic Dockyard and Upnor Castle was to play a major part in Chatham's bid for World Heritage Status.

 But in 2014, the World heritage Status was not going to be put forward for nomination by the UK Government.
 It lost out to the Lake District national park in Cumbria, to be decided in 2017.

 Awards

-The park was a winner Local Landscape Planning and Highly commended, at the Landscape Institute Awards 2011 in the Heritage and Conservation category.
+The park was a winner in the Local Landscape Planning category and Highly Commended in the Heritage and Conservation category at the Landscape Institute Awards 2011.

 In August 2013, the Park received its first Green Flag Award.